 When considering the various typs of dental implants, start by consulting your dentist.
 A good dentist will first determine if you are a candidate for a dental bridge.
 Some of those factors are listed as follows:

 - One or more permanent teeth are missing;

 - Healthy teeth and strong bones that can support a bridge;

 - Practicing proper hygiene to maintain the dental bridge condition.

 If you meet these criteria and your dentist evaluates you as a quality bridge candidate, he can perform the work.
 Or, he can refer you to a dental colleague who specializes in bridges.

 Get The Best Dental Bridges Near You

 Consult your dentist to discuss whether you need a dental bridge.
 If so, what bridge type is right for your mouth?
-Or, check out The Smile Generation to find a dentist near you for your dental bridge needs.
+Or if you're asking where to find a trusted dentist near me check out The Smile Generation to Find a Dentist Tool for your dental bridge needs.
 You can read patient reviews, peruse staff bios, and schedule an appointment online with a click of your mouse.